Montana Dietetic Internship - Application Procedures

 - Employer, (RDN or Non-RDN) and/or an RDN with whom you have worked or volunteered

 - Please notify your references that once their contact information has been provided to DICAS an email is generated requesting them to complete a reference for you.
 Refer your references to an instructional video for further clarification, Submitting Reference Letters to Centralized DI Application System

-- For national selection applicants– in addition to submitting your application to Montana Dietetic Internship through DICAS and sending the application fee to MSU, each national applicant must also register through D&D Digital and include either the DI or MS/DI in their prioritized list.
+- For rolling deadline applicants who will participate in D&D match– in addition to submitting your application to Montana Dietetic Internship through DICAS and sending the application fee to MSU, each applicant who intends to participate in Spring match must also register through D&D Digital and choose the MS/DI in their prioritized list.

-- Please note that you do not need to apply to the MSU Graduate School until after you have been oficially accepted into the DI or MS/DI program.
-Upon acceptance into the DI or MS/DI program, we will send you the link to apply to the grad school.
+- Please note that you do not need to apply to the MSU Graduate School until after you have been officially accepted into the MS/DI program.
+Upon acceptance into the MS/DI program, we will send you the link to apply to the grad school.

-- Optional for MS/DI Applicants Only- GRE scores can be sent to Montana State University, Campus Code 4488.
+- Not required for Applicants- GRE scores can be sent to Montana State University, Campus Code 4488.